mdn/content/files/en-us/web/api/performance/now/index.md

 Also, the {{HTTPHeader("Permissions-Policy")}} header's {{HTTPHeader("Permissions-Policy/cross-origin-isolated","cross-origin-isolated")}} directive must not block the use of this feature for the current origin.

-These headers ensure a top-level document does not share a browsing context group with cross-origin documents.
+These headers and permission-policy ensure a top-level document does not share a browsing context group with cross-origin documents.
 COOP process-isolates your document and potential attackers can't access to your global object if they were opening it in a popup, preventing a set of cross-origin attacks dubbed [XS-Leaks](https://github.com/xsleaks/xsleaks).